marelab/rfid-door/README.md

 # ESP8266 RFID - Access Control with Wiegand Protocol powerd by Door Bell transformer 8-12V AC or DC

-NFC/RFID WIFI Access Control hardware interfacing a cheap MFRC522, PN532 RFID, RDM6300 readers or Wiegand RFID readers with a Espressif's ESP8266 Microcontroller as Wifi Bridge to drive the door open coil to unlock a home door and to include it into a home automatisation system.
-The pcb is designed with [KiCad](http://kicad-pcb.org/) an opensoure EDA System.
-Ready Gerber Files can be found under Gerber.
-Plz use the Version Tab for download the newest Release the Master Branch includes the current development stage!

-![Showcase Gif](https://github.com/marelab/nfc-door/blob/master/grafics/nfc-door-V-1-1-3D.png)

 ## First of all
-big thanks to the ESP-RFID Project with the work they have done.
-The "nfc-door" hardware is 100% compatible with their software.
+big thanks to the [ESP-RFID Project](https://github.com/esprfid/esp-rfid) with the work they have done.
+The "nfc-door" hardware is 100% compatible with their software also a modified [Firmware](https://github.com/marelab/esp-rfid/releases) with extended MQTT support is included with the marelab NFC-DOOR Version that can be used.
 Just the hardware design is differnt in my version.
 The nfc-door pcb is designed to be powered directly from the AC Ring Bell transformer (8-12V AC).
 But can also be configured to use a 8-12V DC power by just solder bridges.
 Main reason why I used a different design was the fact that I didn't wanted to setup a new DC source and cables for that device, it can be integrated without any extra power infrastructure.
 Most german households have a AC Ringbell with 8 or 12V transformer next to the door.

+## NFC-DOOR
+NFC/RFID WIFI Access Control hardware interfacing a cheap MFRC522, PN532 RFID, RDM6300 readers or Wiegand RFID readers with a Espressif's ESP8266 Microcontroller as Wifi Bridge to drive the door open coil to unlock a home door and to include it into a home automatisation system.
+The pcb is designed with [KiCad](http://kicad-pcb.org/) an opensoure EDA System.
+Ready Gerber Files can be found under Gerber.
+Plz use the Version Tab for download the newest Release the Master Branch includes the current development stage!

+![Showcase Gif](https://github.com/marelab/nfc-door/blob/master/grafics/nfc-door-V-1-1-3D.png)

-## Differnces to the orignal design of the ESP-RFID Hardware:
+## Differnces of the ESP-RFID Hardware to NFC-DOOR Hardware
+The marelab NFC-DOOR hardware:
 * Can be powered by AC RingBell transformer directly no seperate power source need at the installation spot
-* No Relais just Silicon Door coil is driven by smal opto mosfet
+* No mechanical Relais just Silicon Door coil is driven by smal opto mosfet
 * Current start limitation of the door coil to save the mosfet and IC during current breakdown when the door coil get activated
 * 5V kompatible Wiegand DO/D1 Lines as default

-Just for details about german standard and regulations for the bell transformer that has to be used. https://de.wikipedia.org/wiki/Klingeltransformator

 ## Features